-While most CAHSEE questions are generally of the multiple-option type, the ELA or the CAHSEE English test also includes writing tasks.
+While most questions are generally of the multiple-choice type, the ELA test also includes writing tasks.
 Students are asked to provide a detailed answer, based on a given writing prompt and following the instructions.
 For the multiple-choice type of questions, the basis may be individual passages, poems, articles, stories, etc., which the students are expected to read and comprehend, and then arrive at their answers.
 Students may also be asked to correct grammar, usage, spelling, and punctuation errors on the given text.

-A sectional break-up of the test content/questions is given below:
+A break-up of the test content/questions is given below: